List of characters in the Breaking Bad franchise: Gonzo

-Gonzo (played by Jesus Payan Jr.) is Tuco Salamanca's brother-in-law and one of his lieutenants.
+Álvaro "Gonzo" González (played by Jesús Payán Jr.) is Tuco Salamanca's brother-in-law and one of his lieutenants.
 He dies while moving No-Doze's body from under a stack of cars in a junkyard, intending to give him a Christian burial; the stack shifts and catches his arm under it, partially severing it and causing him to bleed to death.
 When Walter and Jesse learn he is dead, they incorrectly assume that Tuco is killing any witnesses to No-Doze's murder, and fear for their own lives.
 Later, when Tuco finds Gonzo is not returning his calls, he falsely believes Gonzo is working as a police informant.

 No-Doze

-No-Doze (played by Cesar Garcia) is one of the head lieutenants in Tuco's drug organization.
+Normando Dos Santos also known as No-Doze (played by César García) is one of the head lieutenants in Tuco's drug organization.
 Tuco beats him to death for telling Walter and Jesse "Just remember who you're working for", which Tuco takes as an insult to their intelligence and an encroachment on his authority.